Shin-Ob1/mca-contact-app/Documentations/dependencyDocumentation.md

 # Dependency Documentation

 ## package.json
-- **Description:** Contains information about the project's dependencies and scripts.
+- **Descriptio:** Contains information about the project's dependencies and scripts.

 ## Dependencies:
 - **bcrypt:** ^5.1.1